 Our recurring revenue model and high annual revenue retention rates provide significant visibility into our future operating results and cash flow from operations.
 This visibility enables us to better manage and invest in our business.
-Recurring revenue, which is comprised of recurring fees and interest income on funds held for clients, increased from \$29.5 million for the three months ended September 30, 2014 to \$42.9 million for the three months ended September 30, 2015, representing a 45% year-over-year increase.
-Recurring revenue represented 95% of total revenue during the three months ended September 30, 2014 and 2015.
+Recurring revenue, which is comprised of recurring fees and interest income on funds held for clients, increased from \$42.9 million for the three months ended September 30, 2015 to \$62.6 million for the three months ended September 30, 2016, representing a 46% year-over-year increase.
+The increase in our recurring revenue growth was positively impacted by the launch in fiscal year 2016 of our Affordable Care Act ("ACA") compliance solution, which had significant penetration beginning in the second quarter of fiscal year 2016.
+We expect the impact on year-over-year quarterly revenue growth of our ACA compliance solution to be highest in the first quarter of fiscal year 2017 given the timing of significant penetration, beginning in the second quarter of fiscal year 2016.
+Recurring revenue represented 95% and 96% of total revenue during the three months ended September 30, 2015 and 2016, respectively.